 Traditional Real Estate Education

 By looking up your local community college in your state, you can find offerings available.
 In Pennsylvania, for example, the Community College of Allegheny County offers modules that satisfy the criteria for real estate licensure for $223 plus textbooks and supplies.
-For information on the training available in your area, be sure to check with your state board of Realtors.
+For information on the training available in your area, be sure to check with your state board of real estate agents.

 The benefits of a classroom structure are that it: